 My name is Delphi.
-In 2003, I discovered I was pregnant; it was my third pregnancy following a previous miscarriage.
+During the 2000’s, I discovered I was pregnant; it was my third pregnancy following a previous miscarriage.

 At first I was delighted.
 But a few weeks later I noticed I was different.
 I was anxious, edgy and tearful, more than you’d expect in a healthy pregnancy.

-I was displaying all the signs of poor mental health in my first trimester, with a hygiene-related obsessive compulsive disorder (OCD), washing my hands repeatedly so much, that the skin was so tight and sore my hands would bleed.
+I was displaying some signs of in my first trimester, washing my hands repeatedly so much, that the skin was so tight and sore my hands would bleed.
 I was terrified I would somehow contaminate – and therefore lose – my baby.

 I would take myself off to bed for hours at a time, too scared to go out, and cry and cry and cry.
 I was terrified if I told my doctor they would ‘lock me up’ and take my baby away.

 I reached out to a friend who was also pregnant at the time, hoping she’d understand – she told me to “get on with it”.
 I tried to tell someone else, they told me I was “a bit of a wimp”.

 At 32 weeks pregnant, I decided if I was ‘going mad’ (which is what it felt like) it was best for everyone if I told my midwife, Zoe, and she would do what had to be done.

 Thankfully, Zoe reassured me I wasn’t alone.
 At the time, the research identified at least one in ten women experienced poor mental health in pregnancy.
 These days the figures are even higher.